 How Insurance Companies Determine Fault

-Just like with any other accident, you have the right to appeal the insurance company’s decision if you do not believe you are at fault.
-A third party mediator can be brought it to make an objective decision on the claim.
+Cooperating and providing accurate information are the best things you can do to ensure fair fault determination.
+If you disagree with the determination however, you also have the right to appeal the insurance company’s decision.
+A third-party mediator can be brought in to make an objective decision on the claim.

 Avoiding Parking Lot Accidents